Your 200 Reviews Don't Matter If They're From 2022

 Think about what a two-year-old review is actually telling a potential customer.

-It's describing a version of your business that may no longer exist.
+It is describing a version of your business that may no longer exist.
 Different staff.
 Updated processes.
 New ownership.
 Improved service.
-Or the reverse - a business that has declined since those reviews were written.
+Or the reverse — a business that has declined since those reviews were written.

 Google Sees It the Same Way

-It's not just consumers who weight recency.
+It is not just consumers who weight recency.
 Google does too.

 Review velocity and freshness are active signals in Google's local ranking algorithm.
-A steady stream of new reviews tells Google your business is actively serving customers - that it's open, relevant, and worth surfacing.
+A steady stream of new reviews tells Google your business is actively serving customers — that it is open, relevant, and worth surfacing.
 A stagnant review profile, even a highly-rated one, signals a business that may have gone quiet.

-Google's own policy changes in 2025 reinforced this direction - tightening enforcement on fake reviews while giving more weight to recent, verified feedback.
+Google's policy changes in 2025 reinforced this direction — tightening enforcement on fake reviews while giving more weight to recent, verified feedback.
 The message is clear: authentic, current reviews carry more ranking power than a large archive of older ones.

-For businesses competing in local search - home services, healthcare, legal, financial - this creates a compounding advantage for whoever builds a consistent review generation habit.
-Fresh reviews improve both consumer trust and search visibility at the same time.
+For businesses competing in local search — home services, healthcare, legal, financial — this creates a compounding advantage for whoever builds a consistent review generation habit.

 The Trap Most Service Businesses Fall Into